AdobeDocs/experience-manager-screens.en/help/using/introduction.md

 * **branding**
 * **adding ambience to your environment**

 Creating and managing a digital signage network using AEM Screens is simple and intuitive.
-An player application hosts content channels built for AEM Screens by customers or implementation partners. *Locations* manage a pre-defined location hierarchy and contains displays.
+A player application hosts content channels built for AEM Screens by customers or implementation partners. *Locations* manage a pre-defined location hierarchy and contains displays.
 Each *display* has a dashboard that shows different devices and screens attached.
 Content for AEM Screens is managed in *channels*. *AEM Screens Player* renders content present within channels onto displays.